 So trust in the Lord.

-Then secondly, delight thyself also in the Lord.
+Then, secondly, delight thyself also in the Lord.

 So this doesn't mean that you get whatever you want.

-Then He becomes your treasure.
+Then he becomes your treasure.

-Commit thy way unto the Lord.
+So, yeah, and then the next step is verse 5: Commit thy way unto the Lord.

-Trust also in him, and he shall bring it to pass.
+Trust also in Him, and He shall bring it to pass.

-Uh so you've got burdens, it says you've got fears, you've got all of these issues, frustrations, this weight of sin, and he says, God has rolled them on to me, I will carry them.
+It says you've got fears, you've got all of these issues, frustrations, this weight of sin.

 And of course, that's what Jesus Christ did.

-He he took our sins, he became sin for us.
+He became sin for us.

 And so we can see these fulfillments in the New Testament.

-Um so um, yeah, I could go on verse 5.
+So, yeah, I could go on verse 5.

 Then it says, Rest in the Lord.